MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/move-to-winrt-from-csharp.md

 # Move to C++/WinRT from C#

+> [!TIP]
+> If you've read this topic before, and you're returning to it with a particular task in mind, then you can jump to the [Find content based on the task you're performing](#find-content-based-on-the-task-youre-performing) section of this topic.

 This topic comprehensively catalogs the technical details involved in porting the source code in a [C#](/visualstudio/get-started/csharp) project to its equivalent in [C++/WinRT](./intro-to-using-cpp-with-winrt.md).

 For a case study of porting one of the Universal Windows Platform (UWP) app samples, see the companion topic [Porting the Clipboard sample to C++/WinRT from C#](./clipboard-to-winrt-from-csharp.md).
 You can gain porting practice and experience by following along with that walkthrough, and porting the sample for yourself as you go.